learn-co-students/sf-web-091619/08-intro-orms/README.md

 # Intro to ORMs (Object Relational Mappers)

-## Database and SQL Review with Books and Authors
+## Database and SQL Review with Books and Authors (10 min)

-*What might the design philosophy of* Domain Modeling *look like in a relational database?*
+*What does the design philosophy of* Domain Modeling *look like in a relational database?*

 **1. Create a *books* table and an *authors* table.
 Books should have a *title* and authors should have a *name*.**